soldasim/bosip_benchmarks/INSTALL.md

 # Installation

+**OUTDATED: This complex installation is no longer needed.
+Python is no longer used anywhere. :)** Just install julia and use the /src environment.

 The installation and the startup are quite complex due to using PyCall.jl and PythonCall.jl simultaneously.
 PythonCall/JuliaCall are neede for some SBIBM tasks.
 PyCall.jl is much nicer to use for me.

 PC: